 Instructions

-- Add the warm cottage cheese mixture and the vanilla to the dry mixture.
+- Add the activated yeast and the warm cottage cheese mixture (and vanilla, if using) to the dry mixture.
 Use the paddle attachment or a spoon to mix.
 The dough will look speckly from the cheese curds and dry.
 It will soften as you knead.

-- Switch to the dough hook and let the machine knead the mixture until it forms a slightly dry dough.
-Drizzle in the remaining water as needed just to loosen it up a bit, but continue kneading.
+- Switch to the dough hook and let the machine knead the mixture until it forms a slightly dough.
+Add a little water if needed water if it feels to dry, but continue kneading.
 Knead for 5 minutes or until dough has some elasticity to it and is not too sticky.
 You may need to scrape it from the sides of the bowl.

-- Cover the bowl and let the dough rise for 30 minutes.
+- Cover the bowl and let the dough rise for 30 minutes or an hour if using active dry yeast.
 It will not double.

 - Work in the chocolate chips, nuts and dried cherries (if using).
 Shape into one large round or two small rounds (I recommend two).
 As you form the rounds, try to keep the chocolate chips buried in the dough or set aside a little of the dough to patch the exposed ones and keep them from drying out in the oven.